 Global Attribute Name Format Description Source LST_cci definition format_version string A text string containing the CCI data used for the dataset.
 The CCI data format used, for example "CCI Data Standards v2.1". summary string A paragraph describing the dataset.
-ACDD See examples in Appendix A keywords string As stated in Description column. id string The filename of the file.
+ACDD See examples in Appendix A. keywords string A comma-separated list of key words and phrases.
+Typical keywords include: Earth Science, Land Surface, Land Temperature and Land Surface Temperature ACDD As stated in Description column. id string The filename of the file.
 ACDD As stated in Description column. naming_authority string The naming authority.
 Fixed as le.ac.uk following ACDD convention.
-ACDD As stated in Description column. keywords_vocabulary string As stated in Description column. cdm_data_type string The THREDDS data type appropriate for this dataset. "swath" or "grid".
-ACDD "swath" if L2P file, otherwise "grid" comment string Miscellaneous information about the data or methods used to CF, ACDD Should include the text "These data were produced as part of the ESA LST_cci produce it.
+ACDD As stated in Description column. keywords_vocabulary string The guideline being followed for the words/phrases in the "keywords" attribute.
+For LST_cci this is "NASA Global change Master Directory (GCMD) Science Keywords".
+ACDD As stated in Description column. cdm_data_type string The THREDDS data type appropriate for this dataset. "swath" or "grid".
+ACDD "swath" if L2P file, otherwise "grid" comment string Miscellaneous information about the data or methods used to produce it.
+CF, ACDD Should include the text "These data were produced as part of the ESA LST_cci project." as well as information on dataset length and coverage. date_created string The date on which the data were produced in the form "yyyymmddThhmmssZ".

-the form

-The date on which the

-data were produced in

-"yyyymmddThhmmssZ".
 This time format is ISO 8601 compliant.

-Provide a name and email
+ACDD As stated in Description column. creator_name string Provide a name and email address for the most ACDD See examples in Appendix A. creator_url relevant point of contact, as well as a URL relevant creator_email to this data set.